ziaeecs/bootstrap-4-rtl/docs/4.0/migration.md

 ### Typography

 - Moved all `.text-` utilities to the `_utilities.scss` file.
-- Dropped `.page-header` as, aside from the border, all its styles can be applied via utilities.
+- Dropped `.page-header` as its styles can be applied via utilities.
 - `.dl-horizontal` has been dropped.
 Instead, use `.row` on `<dl>` and use grid column classes (or mixins) on its `<dt>` and `<dd>` children.
 - Redesigned blockquotes, moving their styles from the `<blockquote>` element to a single class, `.blockquote`.
 Dropped the `.blockquote-reverse` modifier for text utilities.
 - `.list-inline` now requires that its children list items have the new `.list-inline-item` class applied to them.